 Your particular financial situation will determine whether refinancing makes financial sense.

-Good times to refinance a home can include:
+Good times to refinance a home typically include:

 1. When interest rates have fallen below your current mortgage rate enough to warrant paying the closing costs of refinancing.
-That also gives you the option of a lower monthly payment.
+This can also give you a lower monthly payment.

 2. When your credit score has significantly improved since you closed on your home loan.
-Now, a new loan might earn you a better mortgage interest rate.
+With a higher score, a new loan might earn you a better mortgage interest rate or more favorable loan terms than you currently have.

-3. When you want a new loan term — either a shorter one to save total interest over the life of the loan and pay your house off sooner or a longer one to lower your monthly payments.
+3. When you want a new loan term — either a shorter one to save total interest over the life of the loan (or pay your house off sooner) or a longer one to lower your monthly payments.

-4. When you want to tap the equity in your home.
+4. When you want to tap the equity in your home and turn it into cash.
+You’d do this using a specific type of refinance called a cash-out refinance.

-6. When you want to swap an adjustable-rate mortgage with a fixed-rate loan.
+6. When you want to swap an adjustable-rate mortgage for a fixed-rate loan.
 Or the other way around.

 We’ll dive deeper into each of these scenarios below.